Dwarka

 Ahi Ravan, Mahi Ravan and Chandrasena

-Ahi Ravan and Mahi Ravan are two step brothers of Ravan and were living in the patal lok.
+Ahi Ravan and Mahi Ravan are two step-brothers of Ravan living in the nether world [patal lok].
 While many rakshasas are kamaroopi i.e. who can take any roopa they require, these brothers are experts in performing maya and can assume any form they want and deceive others.
-The brothers while on visit to Himalayas saw a deva kannika by name Chandrasena and fell in love with her.
+The brothers while on a visit to the Himalayas saw a deva kannika by the name Chandrasena and fell in love with her.
 Both of them tried their best to win over her, but Chandrasena did not like either of them.
-Therefore to trick them she told them she will live with only one of them and they should come to conclusion as to who it should be.
-Since both the brothers wanted her, neither of them was prepared to part-company of her in favour of other.
-Therefore Chandrasena was taken to patal lok and lodged in the beautifully built palace for her by these brothers.
-Both of them feared that the other may perform pooja or sacrifice to their deity of worship to win over Chandrasena.
-Therefore both of them closed the main door of the Garbhagraha of deity of worship and handed over the key to Chandrasena with an understanding that the key is to be handed over only if both of them request.
+Therefore to trick them she told them she would live with only one of them and they should come to a conclusion as to who it should be.
+Since both the brothers wanted her, neither was prepared to part-company of her in favour of the other.
+Therefore Chandrasena was taken to patal lok [nether world] and lodged in the beautifully built palace for her by these brothers.
+Both feared that the other may perform pooja or sacrifice to their deity of worship to win over Chandrasena.
+Therefore both of them closed the main door of the Garbhagraha of the deity of worship and handed over the key to Chandrasena with an understanding that the key was to be handed over only if both of them requested.
 This arrangement suited Chandrasena.

 Ram-Ravan Yud

-War at Lanka was nearing the end.
-In the war that ensued between Sri Rama and Ravana, Ravana had lost almost all his trusted lieutenants and had chosen to fight the war under his command itself.
+War in Lanka was nearing its end.
+In the war that ensued between Sri Rama and Ravana, Ravana had lost almost all his trusted lieutenants and had chosen to fight the war under his command.
 At that stage, a flash of thought crossed his mind, that he could ask some assistance from his step brothers Ahi Ravan and Mahi Ravan who are ruling patal lok [nether world].
-Ravana went to his step brothers for help in quest to conquer Sri Rama.
-On hearing the plight of Ravana, his brothers assured him that they will take care of Rama and his brother Lakshmana.
+Ravana went to his step-brothers for help in his quest to conquer Sri Rama.
+On hearing the plight of Ravana, his brothers assured him that they would take care of Rama and his brother Lakshmana.

 Fort in the battle field

-Having assured Ravana, brothers set them for a visit of the battle field in the early night to assess the situation.
+Having assured Ravana, the brothers set them for a visit to the battlefield in the early night to assess the situation.
 War for the day is over and the field was quiet.
 They saw a vanara sitting on the top of the hill.
-On keen observation they found that the vanara had made a fort like structure with its own tail and sitting on the top of the fort guarding.
-Through their maya sakti they found that inside the fort [made of vanara tail] Sri Rama and Lakshmana are asleep and beside them they saw Vibishana and an old bear.
-They had understood that the fort had been erected by using tail of Hanuman and he is guarding the fort in which Sri Rama and Lakshmana are resting guarded by Vibishana and Jambavath.
+On keen observation, they found that the vanara had made a fort-like structure with its tail and sitting on the top of the fort guarding.
+Through their maya sakti, they found that inside the fort [made of vanara tail] Sri Rama and Lakshmana were asleep and beside them, they saw Vibishana and an old bear.
+They had understood that the fort had been erected by using the tail of Hanuman and he is guarding the fort in which Sri Rama and Lakshmana are resting guarded by Vibishana and Jambavath.

 Trick to dupe Hanuman

-The Ahi Mahi brothers thought for a while for finding a way to penetrate into the fort.
-They decided to trick Hanuman, Ahi takes the roopa of Vibishana and Mahi takes the roopa of Jambavath.
-They roll in the sand and with dirt on them and stood in front of Hanuman.
+The Ahi Mahi brothers thought for a while to find a way to penetrate the fort.
+They decided to trick Hanuman, Ahi took the roopa of Vibishana and Mahi took the roopa of Jambavath.
+They rolled in the sand with dirt on them and stood in front of Hanuman.
 Looking at them Hanuman wondered as to how they came out of the ‘tail fort’.
-As if to answer the doubt of Hanuman the brothers replied “oh!
+As if to answer the doubt of Hanuman the brothers replied “Oh!
 Hanuman!
-We were standing besides Sri Rama and Lakshmana and when we moved little down there was quick sand and we were taken down from where we escaped and are standing in front of you.”
+We were standing beside Sri Rama and Lakshmana and when we moved a little down there was quicksand and we were taken down from where we escaped and are standing in front of you.”

-Hanuman replied them that they had to be careful in their duty and asked them to enter the ‘tail fort’ by lifting the end of the tail.
-No sooner the brothers entered the ‘tail fort’; they made Vibishana and Jambavath faint and took possession of Sri Rama and Lakshmana.
-They produced a flashing light and a thunder like sound and vanished in the thin air with Sri Rama and Lakshmana.
+Hanuman replied to them that they had to be careful in their duty and asked them to enter the ‘tail fort’ by lifting the end of the tail.
+No sooner did the brothers enter the ‘tail fort’; they made Vibishana and Jambavath faint and take possession of Sri Rama and Lakshmana.
+They produced a flashing light and a thunder-like sound and vanished in the thin air with Sri Rama and Lakshmana.

 Whereabouts of Sri Rama and Lakshmana

-Before blink of eyes things had happened.
-Hanuman was perplexed and asked Vibishana as to what had happened.
-Vibishana saw the sinister plot behind the act and came to conclusion that this act could have been played by non other than his step brothers Ahi Ravan and Mahi Ravan.
-He told Hanuman the same and told that Sri Rama and Lakshmana would have been taken to patal lok by his step brothers.
+Before the blink of an eye things had happened.
+Hanuman was perplexed and asked Vibishana what had happened.
+Vibishana saw the sinister plot behind the act and concluded that this act could have been played by none other than his step-brothers Ahi Ravan and Mahi Ravan.
+He told Hanuman the same and said that Sri Rama and Lakshmana would have been taken to patal lok by step-brothers.
 Hanuman took a decision to plunge into patal lok.

 Ahi Ravan and Mahi Ravan in Patal Lok

 Carrying Sri Rama and Lakshmana, Ahi Ravan and Mahi Ravan entered their palace in patal lok.
-When Chandrasena saw the divine charm of Sri Rama and Lakshmana, she asked the Ravans the details.
-She was told that they had brought ‘bali’ for the deity of their worship and took the keys of the temple from Chandrasena.
-They laid Sri Rama and Lakshmana in the Bali mandapam in front of the Garbhagraha deity, locked the door of the Garbhagraha and the Bali mandapam and then gave the keys to Chandrasena.
-They reminded her about the instruction that the keys could be handed over to them only when they come together.
+When Chandrasena saw the divine charm of Sri Rama and Lakshmana, she asked the Ravans for the details.
+She was told that they had brought ‘bali’ for the deity of their worship and took the keys to the temple from Chandrasena.
+They laid Sri Rama and Lakshmana in the Bali mandapam in front of the Garbhagraha deity, locked the door of the Garbhagraha and the Bali mandapam, and then gave the keys to Chandrasena.
+They reminded her about the instruction that the keys could be handed over to them only when they came together.

 Hanuman enters Patal Lok